Investing

 Inheritance tax is a problem for homeowners

 After years of rising house prices, more people are now facing an inheritance tax liability on their estate, thanks to the increase in the value of their home.
-What’s more, the current nil-rate band of £325,000 for inheritance tax is expected to remain frozen until 2021.
+What’s more, the current nil-rate band of £325,000 for inheritance tax is going to remain frozen until at least 2028.

 In 2015, acknowledging the inheritance tax problem faced by large numbers of homeowners, the Government introduced an additional inheritance tax allowance of up to £175,000 to apply to the family home in certain circumstances.
 However, even with this, forecasts show that HMRC’s inheritance tax receipts are expected to continue to rise.